AUEB-BALab/web/content/members/theosot.md

 phd_completed: 0

 _Thodoris Sotiropoulos_ is a PhD candidate
-at the Department of Management Science and Technology of Athens University of Economics and Business.
+at the Department of Management Science and Technology.
 He holds an MSc with distinction in Advanced Computing from Imperial College London, and a BSc in Management Science and Technology from Athens University of Economics and Business.
 He has previously worked in industry as a software engineer